jtconnors/jfr-jmc-demos/README.md

 This repository was cloned from Markus Hirt's github repository at [https://github.com/thegreystone/jmc-tutorial](https://github.com/thegreystone/jmc-tutorial)

-Among the modifications made, this repository should be entirely self-contained.
-It includes a JDK 17 instance, a copy of Java Mission Control 8.1 and a copy of Eclipse 4.22.0 with the Java Mission Control 8.1 plugin.
-Ideally, users should be able to clone this repository and run within the demo environment without having to do much in the way of configuration, once the [installation](#install) step is completed.
+Among the modifications made, this repository has been updated to more recent components and, once properly installed, should be entirely self-contained.
+It includes the binary distributions for a JDK 17 installation, Java Mission Control 8.1 and Eclipse 4.22.0.
+Ideally, users should be able to clone this repository and run within the demo environment without having to do much in the way of configuration.
+But first, the **[installation steps](#install)** must completed.

 Adimittedly this is only Windows based, but could be enhanced to work in both MacOS and Linux environments with a little work.

-It contains [sample videos](#sample-videos) of some of the projects contained in the orignal tutorial.
+It contains [sample videos](#sample-videos) demonstrating of some of the projects contained in the orignal tutorial.

 <a id="markdown-sample-videos" name="samplevideos"></a>
 ## Sample videos